 The Sudeten mountains are located in the border regions of Poland, Germany and the Czech Republic.
 It is known as a relatively low mountain range with gentle slopes.
 The region is specifically famous for its minerals (about 230 types have been identified so far), mining industry and glass production.
 Decades ago, the forest was mostly used for wood in order to produce forest glass.
 Nowadays, the forest is no longer used for industrial purposes and you will find plenty of lichen, which only grows in clean, fresh air.
 You may also run into foxes, badger and marter.
 The black grouse also dwells there.
 As there has been a worrying decline of this rare bird, serious measures have been taken to protect it.

-The Polish Sudeten mountain range is divided into smaller geographic massifs of which the most well-known are Góry Izerskie (also known as ‘IJzergebergte‘ in Dutch, Karkonosze (also known as the Giant mountains, Rudawy Janowickie and Góry Kaczawskie).
+The Polish Sudeten mountain range is divided into smaller geographic massifs of which the most well-known are Góry Izerskie (also known as ‘IJzergebergte‘ in Dutch), Karkonosze (also known as the Giant mountains), Rudawy Janowickie, Góry Kaczawskie) and Góry Stolowe (also known as the Table Mountains).
 The highest peak is Mount Sněžka/Śnieżka (1,603m) located in the Karkonosze massif.
 Karkonosze is also the most popular massif for hiking, boasting 33 trails covering about 100 kilometers.
 In Karkonosze there are also 19 mountain bike trails covering about 450 kilometers.
 It’s also a very popular region for skiing and cross-country skiing.

 Lichen sudeten mountains Poland hiking